yayinternet/cs193x-course/homework/hw2-quiz-ext.md

 **Title**
 <img src="images/hw2-title.png" class="screenshot" />

+- There's `18px` of space between each element
 - Pick A Dog...
   - Font size is `42px`
   - Font weight is bold
+- This is your...
-  - There's `18px` of space between each element
+  - Font size is `18px`
+- By Amy Xu and Zach Maurer
+  - Font size is `14px`

 **Quiz header**
 <img src="images/hw2-quiz-header.png" class="screenshot" />